PortMidi/portmidi/pm_test/README.txt

  line near the end of output should be "Got 11 messages from portmidi1 and 11 from portmidi2; expected 11."]

-31. To test pmdefaults (if built, requires Java):
-    ./multivirtual [macOS and Linux only]
+31. ./multivirtual [macOS and Linux only] ./multivirtual
-    ./multivirtual
 [Second instance should report "PortMidi call failed...
    PortMidi: Cannot create virtual device: name is taken"]

-32. pmdefaults [must be run from pm_java/pmdefaults] ./testio
+32. pmdefaults (if built, requires Java and some CMake options) [must be run from pm_java/pmdefaults]
+    ./testio
 [In pmdefaults:
     Select an input device.
 Input should flash the green